blackboxnlp/2020/index.md

 In addition to regularly serving on program committees for NLP and AI venues, he co-organized the TREC LiveQA competition for its three years of existence (2015--2017), and served as publicity and social media co-chair at NAACL 2019.

 ### Hassan Sajjad
-Hassan Sajjadd (hsajjad@@hbku.edu.qa) is a research scientist at the Arabic Language Technologies group, Qatar Computing Research Institute - HBKU.
+Hassan Sajjadd (hsajjad@hbku.edu.qa) is a research scientist at the Arabic Language Technologies group, Qatar Computing Research Institute - HBKU.
 His recent research focuses on developing methods to analyze and interpret neural network models both at the representation-level and at the individual neuron-level.
 His work on the analysis of deep models is recognized at various prestigious research venues such as ACL, NAACL, ICLR, and AAAI.